Bloom Positive Behaviour Support

 Gale MacGregor

 Gale is a registered advanced behaviour support practitioner, social worker, counsellor, and family and relationship therapist.
-She has worked in the disability sector for over 20 years across the developmental lifespan from paediatrics to age care.
+She has worked in the disability sector for over 20 years across the developmental lifespan from paediatrics to aged care.
 Gale specialises in complex behaviour and working with challenging systems.
-She is an awar
+She is an awa

 Gale's many specialisations include: